Network configuration for Concur

 - Create reference aliases in Network for SAP Concur reference fields

 Network can store credentials for external applications so that they are added once and can be referenced whenever you need them.
-To add the Web Services admin credentials that you used during the SAP Concur system configuration, see External credentials.
+To create credentials to connect to SAP Concur, see SAP Concur credentials.

 Create a security policy

 SAP Concur has specific security standards for their application connector.
 All usernames and passwords must be a minimum of 10 characters and a maximum of 50 characters.
 This means that the credentials for the Network Integration user assigned to the Concur Connector must meet these requirements.

 In the Network Admin console, click Settings > Security Settings.